tunib-ai/oslo/README.md

 - **Kernel Fusion**: A GPU optimization method to increase training and inference speed.
 - **DeepSpeed Support**: We support [DeepSpeed](https://github.com/microsoft/DeepSpeed) which provides ZeRO data parallelism.
 - **Data Processing**: Various utilities for efficient large-scale data processing.
+- **Deployment Launcher**: A launcher for easily deploying a parallelized model to the web server.

 See [USAGE.md](USAGE.md) to learn how to use them.